samsmithnz/RepoAutomation/README.md

 # RepoAutomationDotNet
 .NET code to create and configure a repo with C#.
-- Auto-merge
+- Enables repo "auto-merge" open
-- Delete head branch on merge
+- Enables repo "Delete head branch on merge" option
-- Setup branch policies
+- Sets up branch policies on default branch (require a pull request and successful build action)

 ## Usage